Skip to navigation Skip to content

 Mutual obligation requirements

-Job seekers must meet mutual obligation requirements to get income support payments, unless they are exempt.
+Job seekers must meet mutual obligation requirements (unless exempt), if they are in receipt of:

 Different exemption rules and coding may apply for job seekers in receipt of Special Benefit (SpB).